icatproject/topcat/Installation/README.txt

 The port 8181 is available for the Glassfish Server to deploy Topcat.

 Glassfish Server:
-topcat.properties - has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/lib/classes
+topcat.properties - has been added to $GLASSFISH_HOME/glassfish/domains/domain1/lib/classes

 ICAT Servers:
-The configuration for the icat servers can be found in the .icat files in the topcat41/icat.servers directory.
-To add additional icat servers, create a file containing the configuration information in the same format, and add the filename to topcat41/icat.servers/icat.list
+The configuration for the icat servers can be found in the .icat files in the icats.d directory.
+To add additional icat servers, create a file containing the configuration information in the same format, and add the filename to icats.d/icat.list

-Configuration is stored in the following files: topcat41/deploy.props topcat41/topcat.properties topcat41/icat.servers/icat.list topcat41/icat.servers/localhost.icat
+Configuration is stored in the following files: deploy.conf topcat.properties icats.d/icat.list icats.d/localhost.icat
-topcat41/icat.servers/icata.icat
-topcat41/icat.servers/icatb.icat

 Instructions:

 Create a environment similar to the one assumed in these instructions.
-If it is not possible to be identical, then deploy.props will require changes.
+If it is not possible to be identical, then deploy.conf will require changes.

 Ensure the following conditions on the system:

-- deploy.props and topcat.properties are created using the example files;
+- deploy.conf and topcat.properties are created using the example files;
 - Database server running;
 - Glassfish server running;
 - the file topcat.properties is available in the appropriate directory for the glassfish server (see above);